The Petit Lenormand deck is available now. Limited stock

 Professions where one must sometimes accept to end a support.

-• Social worker or educator ending a follow-up that has become counterproductive
+• Social worker or educator concluding a follow-up that has become counterproductive

 • Caregiver, therapist, or exhausted supporter closing a case